 In the 21st century, Rensselaer strives towards greater diversity at all levels of the Institute, and in particular at the Ph.D. level in the science and engineering disciplines.
 These strategies make an impact.

-The Biomolecular Science and Engineering Training Program continues to attract underrepresented minorities to basic and applied sciences and engineering.
+The Training Program in Biomolecular Science and Engineering continues to attract underrepresented minorities to basic and applied sciences and engineering.
 Despite the Training Program’s limited size, we have enthusiastically supported underrepresented minorities and women, and have facilitated their successful graduation into industry, academic positions, and postdoctoral work.